-Student apartments, two multilevel structures built in 2004, house 116 students; each apartment has four single bedrooms, two full baths, a small kitchen and dining area, and washer/dryer facilities.
+Student Apartments (2004), consisting of two multilevel structures, house 116 students; each apartment has four single bedrooms, two full baths, a small kitchen and dining area, and washer/dryer facilities.

 Criswell Hall (1964) provides comfortable living quarters for female students.
 This building has a guest lounge, a resident lounge for the private use of the students, a laundry room, the resident counselor's apartment, and a chapel.
 Located in an elevated position, it commands a panoramic view of the campus.